Hulegu Khan: Death

-Hulagu Khan fell seriously ill in January 1265 and died the following month on the banks of Zarrineh River (then called Jaghatu) and was buried on Shahi Island in Lake Urmia.
+Hulegu Khan fell seriously ill in January 1265 and died the following month on the banks of Zarrineh River (then called Jaghatu) and was buried on Shahi Island in Lake Urmia.
 His funeral was the only Ilkhanate funeral to feature human sacrifice.
 His tomb has never been found.

 Legacy

-Hulagu Khan laid the foundations of the Ilkhanate and thus paved the way for the later Safavid dynastic state, and ultimately the modern country of Iran.
-Hulagu's conquests also opened Iran to both European influence from the west and Chinese influence from the east.
-This, combined with patronage from his successors, would develop Iran's distinctive excellence in architecture.
-Under Hulagu's dynasty, Iranian historians began writing in Persian rather than Arabic.
+Hulegu Khan laid the foundations of the Ilkhanate and thus paved the way for the later Safavid dynastic state, and ultimately the modern country of Iran.
+Hulegu's conquests also opened Iran to both European influence from the west and Buddhist influence from the east.
+Thus, combined with patronage from his successors, would develop Iran's distinctive excellence in architecture.
+Under Hulegu's dynasty, Iranian historians began writing in Persian rather than Arabic.
 It is recorded however that he converted to Buddhism as he neared death, against the will of Doquz Khatun.
 The erection of a Buddhist temple at Ḵoy testifies his interest in that religion.
-Recent translations of various Tibetan monks' letters and epistles to Hulagu confirms that he was a lifelong Buddhist, following the Kagyu school.
+Recent translations of various Tibetan monks' letters and epistles to Hulegu confirms that he was a lifelong Buddhist, following the Kagyu school.

-Hulagu also patronized Nasir al-Din Tusi and his researches in Maragheh observatory.
+Hulegu also patronized Nasir al-Din Tusi and his researches in Maragheh observatory.
 Another of his proteges were Juvayni brothers Ata Malik and Shams al-Din Juvayni.
 His reign as the ruler of Ilkhanate was peaceful and tolerant to diversity.